santileortiz/keyboard_layout/README.md

 - Set the compose key on the menu key by default on every layout (this may require elementary to provide a set of default xkb files for all supported languages).
-- Add an interface to swap arbitrary keys without refering to them by keysyms, but also allowing people to find out how to swap the compose key even if they don't have an actual menu key.
+- Add an interface to swap arbitrary keys without referring to them by keysyms, but also allowing people to find out how to swap the compose key even if they don't have an actual menu key.
 - See if ibus packages are installed and list them on the keyboard plug.
-Even better provide a set of preinstalled ibus engines so people choose a language and it _just works_.
+Even better provide a set of pre installed ibus engines so people choose a language and it _just works_.
 - Provide a subset of the options provided on the specific engine's panel directly on the keyboard plug (this should be doable through d-bus).